-Sustainable Design Checklist Energy/CO 2 Aim: To conserve energy, in particular carbon dioxide emissions and maximise the f energy efficient techniques.
-1. How has the development been designed to optimise the use of the energy from the sun and limit heat losses?
+Sustainable Design Checklist Aim: To conserve energy, in particular carbon dioxide emissions and maximise the use of energy efficient techniques.
+How has the development been designed to optimise the use of the energy from the sun and limit heat losses?
 2. How has the development been designed to optimise natural daylighting, energy efficient lighting, external lighting and natural ventilation?
-3. How will the design of the building make efficient use of energy? (e.g. use of thermally massive materials, levels of insulation, energy efficient white goods and use of green/brown roofs etc.).
+How will the design of the building make efficient use of energy? (e.g. use of thermally massive materials, levels of insulation, energy efficient white goods and use of green/brown roofs etc.).
 4. Has local energy generation from renewables and/or decentralised energy been considered as part of the scheme?
 5. How have cycle storage facilities been considered?
 6. Does the development meet the requirements of policies H5?
 Is this clearly illustrated?
 7. Is a Section 106 contribution required?
 If so, what amount?
-Water Aim: Aim: To improve efficiency in the use of water, conserve water resources and minin nise vulnerability to flooding.
+Water Aim: To improve efficiency in the use of water, conserve water resources and minimise vulnerability to flooding.
 8. How will the development incorporate the use of water saving devices to achieve the higher water efficiency standard under Regulation 36(3) of the Building Regulations?
-27 9.
+29 9.
 How will the development incorporate recycling rainwater and reduce the use of potable water?
-10).
-Has the collection, treatment and re-use of grey water been considered?
+10. Has the collection, treatment and re-use of grey water been considered?
 If so, how will these facilities be incorporated within the development?
-Materials Aim: To retain local character and promote the use of materials with a low enviro onmental impact.
-11 .
-How will the selected materials help retain local character, ensure long life and ensure a low environmental impact?
+Materials Aim: To retain local character and promote the use of materials with a low environmental impact.
+11. How will the selected materials help retain local character, ensure long life and ensure a low environmental impact, including consideration of embodied energy?
 Surface Water Run-off Aim: To reduce flooding, pollution and other environmental damage.
 12. How has the development considered flooding and pollution?

-13 13.
-Has the design considered the use of sustainable drainage systems (SuDS) and how will they be incorporated within the development?
+13. Has the design considered the use of sustainable drainage systems (SuDS)